top of page

 **Our favourite configuration is the "4 Grow + 1 Harvest Lids", as this allows us to start a new culture once weekly, have a whole month rotation and use one jar for harvesting and seeding.

-Notice: Mason jars and flies not inlcuded.
+Notice: Mason Jars and Flies are not included.

 So how come we don't include the mason jars?
 Such are heavy and expensive to ship; it is better to get them at your local grocery or home improvement store.
 We recommend 1L tall mason jars for growing and the smaller 250/125mL jars for harvesting; the smaller glass jar vials (feeding jars) you see in the photos above are best for "seeding" a new mason jar and feeding flies into an ant keeping outworld, the arboreal glass towers or the Duo & Tri spider enclosures.